I12 Katong

 i12 Katong (formerly Katong Mall and Katong People's Complex) is a seven-storey shopping mall in the east of Singapore.
-It is located at the intersection of East Coast Road and Joo Chiat Road.
-The mall was closed for renovations since March 2020 and had its soft reopening on 23 December 2021, and its grand reopening on 23 June 2022.
+It is located in the heart of Katong at the junction of East Coast Road and Joo Chiat Road.
+The mall was closed for renovations in March 2020 and had its soft reopening on 23 December 2021, and its grand reopening on 23 June 2022.

 History

 Completed in late 1983 as Katong People's Complex, it had an exterior facade resembling a prison cell, such as having exposed blue pipes.
 It was a strata titled mall back then, comprising a department store and various shops and eateries.
 There are also numerous medical clinics inside the mall.

 In 1995, the facade was revamped and the mall was renamed Katong Mall.
 The department store was replaced by Cold Storage supermarket, and various education centres occupied the upper floors of the mall.
 The mall's basements contained an electronics store and various strata titled units.

 In 2009, because of bad business, Pua Seck Guan, former chief executive of CapitaLand Retail, bought Katong Mall in a $247.55 million deal as part of an en bloc sale.
 A private trust called Perennial Katong Retail Trust was subsequently formed to buy the mall from Tuan Sing Holdings' Golden Cape Investment.
 The trust's investors included corporate and institutional investors and Pua.

-The mall closed its doors in mid 2010 for a major makeover, to help revitalize the mall.
+The mall closed its doors in mid 2010 for a major makeover, to help revitalise the mall.
 When it reopened as I12 Katong in late 2011, it featured a Peranakan theme, as a reminder of its location.
-The mall also featured a Golden Village cinema, a Food Republic food court, a gourmet supermarket by Cold Storage, banks and more than 150 specialty shops.
+The mall also featured a Golden Village cinema, a Food Republic food court, a gourmet supermarket by Cold Storage, banks, and more than 150 specialty shops.
 It also featured a wet and dry playground on the fourth floor.

 In early 2016, Keppel Land acquired a 22.4% stake in the mall from the owners at $51.4 million.
 In May 2016, plans were announced to redevelop the play deck on the fourth floor into an alfresco dining area.
 There are plans for a non-profit organisation to take up space in the mall too.